The performance of Zoom Video Communications Inc. (ZM) Stock has improved

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 9.34 percent of Zoom Video Communications Inc. shares are owned by insiders, and 64.30 percent are held by financial institutions.
-Bawa Aparna, the Chief Operating Officer at Zoom Video Communications Inc. (ZM) has sold 7,000 shares of firm on May 30 at a price of $65.14 against the total amount of $0.46 million.
-In another inside trade, Steckelberg Kelly, Chief Financial Officer of Zoom Video Communications Inc. (NASDAQ:ZM) sold 3,224 shares of the firm on May 30 for a total worth of $0.21 million at a price of $65.18.
-An inside trade which took place on May 24, Chief Operating Officer of Zoom Video Communications Inc. Bawa Aparna sold 7,000 shares of firm against total price of $0.44 million at the cost of $63.52 per share.
+Bawa Aparna, the Chief Operating Officer at Zoom Video Communications Inc. (ZM) has sold 7,000 shares of firm on Jun 06 at a price of $69.17 against the total amount of $0.48 million.
+In another inside trade, Bawa Aparna, Chief Operating Officer of Zoom Video Communications Inc. (NASDAQ:ZM) sold 7,000 shares of the firm on May 30 for a total worth of $0.46 million at a price of $65.14.
+An inside trade which took place on May 30, Chief Financial Officer of Zoom Video Communications Inc. Steckelberg Kelly sold 3,224 shares of firm against total price of $0.21 million at the cost of $65.18 per share.